rancher/elemental-toolkit/docs/content/en/docs/Customizing/configure_grub.md

 ## Grub environment variables

-cOS (since v0.5.8) makes use of the GRUB2 environment block which can used to define persistent GRUB2 variables across reboots.
+Elemental (since v0.5.8) makes use of the GRUB2 environment block which can used to define persistent GRUB2 variables across reboots.

 Use `grub2-editenv` command line utility to define the desired values.